-The terminal shall initially activate the UICC with the lowest voltage class available.
+The terminal shall initially activate the UICC with the lowest voltage class available, i.e. the class providing the lowest voltage.
 If no ATR is received, the UICC shall be deactivated and activated with the next higher class, if supported by the terminal.
 If an ATR is received at the first applied voltage class, the contents of the ATR shall be analysed by the terminal.
-If the operating class used by the terminal is not supported by the UICC, the terminal shall deactivate the UICC and activate it with a supply voltage class indicated by the UICC.
-If the ATR is corrupted, the terminal shall perform the procedure at least 3 times using the same operating class before rejecting the UICC.
+If the operating class used by the terminal is not supported by the UICC, then:

+- if the terminal supports any of the voltage classes indicated in the ATR, the terminal shall deactivate the UICC and activate it with a supply voltage class indicated by the UICC; - if the terminal does not support any of the voltage classes indicated in the ATR, the terminal shall not send any APDU to the UICC.
+The terminal may deactivate the UICC.

+If the ATR is corrupted, the terminal shall reset the UICCr at least 3 times using the same operating class before rejecting the UICC.
 In case of 3 consecutive corrupted ATRs, the terminal may activate the UICC with the next higher class.
-The terminal is restricted not to use but the next higher class in the retrial attempt in this case.
+The terminal's behaviour is restricted, and shall only use the next higher voltage class in the retry attempt in this case.